There's no better way to take in the breathtaking beauty of coastal Maine than on windjammer cruises.

 From the moment I stepped aboard the J & E Riggin, with its two tall masts and crisp sails, I was in another world.
 The language and customs of sailing ruled, and I had much to learn.

 My windjammer cruise in Penobscot Bay, Maine, was more than just a pleasure ride—it was a chance to connect with nature, history, wildlife, and a community of like-minded travelers.

 From the thrill of hoisting the sails to the serenity of anchoring in secluded coves, I'll take you through life's daily joys on a nearly 100-year-old sailboat.

 You'll discover the unique charm of a schooner like the J & E Riggin (a National Historic Landmark), the crew's camaraderie, and the culinary delights prepared in the ship's galley.

-So grab your sea legs and come aboard as we sail on a Maine windjammer cruise that's sure to inspire your next adventure!
+So grab your sea legs and come aboard as we sail on a windjammer cruise in Maine that will inspire your next adventure!

 Intro to Windjamming

 But wait, what's windjamming?
 I was wondering the same thing when I received the generous invitation from the Maine Windjammer Association.